zyczyh/Github-TeamBot/REPORT.md

 #### Short answers for your query

-Teambot can answer your questions with respect to your Github activities directly so that ou don't have to look up a piece of information from the complete report.
+Teambot can answer your questions with respect to your Github activities directly so that you don't have to look up a piece of information from the complete report.

 There's no need to remember the exact query format because Teambot will remind you of that.